CarolinaRosas/CarolinaRosas/README.md

-- 👋 Hi, I’m @CarolinaRosas
+Welcome!
-- 👀 I’m interested in Computer Science!
+I’m @CarolinaRosas and I enjoy Computer Science.
-- 🌱 I’m currently learning HTML
+I am currently learning how to work with unity.

 <!---